-A no-show is not just an empty mat — it is lost revenue, a wasted instructor session, and a missed opportunity for a waitlisted client.
-For a fitness studio running 20–30 classes per week, even a 10% no-show rate translates to thousands of CHF in lost income per year.
+A no-show is not just an empty mat.
+It is lost revenue, a wasted instructor slot, and a missed opportunity for someone who may have joined from the waitlist.
+For a fitness studio running many classes each week, even a small no-show pattern quickly becomes expensive.

 Key insight

-- 12-hour window: Standard for regular drop-in classes
+- 12-hour window: often suitable for regular drop-in classes

-- 24-hour window: Appropriate for workshops or specialty classes
+- 24-hour window: useful for workshops, reformer, or specialty sessions

 Key insight